 The following are the features of the Producer Company:

-- Producer members: The Producer Company is a group formed by the primary producers of farm or non-farm activities.
+- Producer members: The Producer Company is a group formed by the primary producers engaged in farm or non-farm activities.

-- Legal: It is a legal entity and is registered body.
+- Legal: It is a legal entity and registered body.

 - Shareholders: The producer members are the shareholders in the organisation.